 Get ready for tons of cute butt wigglin’ from the kiddos as they dance to tunes by DJ Lance Rock and his quirky friends Brobee, Foofa, Muno, Plex and Toodee in Yo Gabba Gabba!
 What’s so great?
 Yo Gabba Gabba advocates healthy eating – we certainly hope it teaches the kids to eat healthier during meal times.
 It also has daily episodes that teach kids about space, the weather, dinosaurs and plenty of other exciting that will engage your kids in some educational learning.

-Dogs go ‘woof’, cats go ‘meow’ and pigs go ‘oink’, but what do owls sound like?
+Dogs go ‘woof’, cats go ‘meow’, and pigs go ‘oink’, but what do owls sound like?
 Get your little one practising their phonics with fun videos from KidsTV123.
-The little ones can also learn the days of the week and months of the year through song, and even the planets in the Solar System (RIP, Pluto!).
-And sure, the videos might seem rudimentary compared to other YouTube channels, but its informational videos are easy to understand.
+The little ones can also learn the days of the week and months of the year through song and even the planets in the Solar System (RIP, Pluto!).
+And sure, the videos might seem rudimentary compared to other YouTube channels, but these informational videos are super easy to understand.

 If your little ones are obsessed with Thomas the Tank Engine, trucks, tractors and all things four-wheeled, you’ll want to get them to watch Toddler Fun Learning.
 This YouTube channel uses automobiles to teach kids about shapes, numbers and the alphabets that will help them reach their developmental milestones.
 Plus, it’ll make big words like ‘chimney’ and ‘carriage’ easy to grasp through its simple, colourful videos!

 7. Little Baby Bum